 Managing Your Online Reputation

-Before you can begin to stop negative things being said about you or your brand from spreading further, however, you first have to find out about it.
-The sooner you can discover a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.
+Before you can begin to repair any damage, however, you first have to find out about it.
+The sooner you can spot a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.

-- A former spouse in the middle of a bitter divorce or child custody proceedings feels hard done by.
+- A former spouse in the middle of a bitter divorce or child custody battle feels hard done by.

 - A former employee feels disgruntled after being fired.

 - A potential employer searches online for information about you.
-They may not find anything bad, but there may not be a lot of good, positive things published online either to help your case.
+They may not find anything bad, but there may not be enough good, positive things published online either to help your case.

 How good is your reputation online?

-This is the end of Section One
+This is the end of Part One